viewar/documentation/docs/3d_content/custom_models.md

 8. Export your scene in the FBX file format (File > Export... > FBX... (\*.fbx))

 9. Rename the image file of the baked ambient occlusion map to "ambientocclusionmap.jpg" and ZIP it together with the FBX-file of your 3D scene.
-10. Login to the ViewAR [Developer Portal](http://developer.viewar.com/user/login).
+10. Login to the the [ViewAR Delevoper Portal](http://developer.viewar.com/user/login).
 Go to the 3D model upload page (Content > 3D Models > +Upload new model).
     Fill out the form (Name, Foreign Key, etc.) and drag&drop the previously created ZIP-file onto the "Model bundle" input field and press "Upload".

 11. After pressing the "Upload" button the ViewAR Material Editor opens automatically.